ScaDS/faster-whisper-stt/README.md

 2. init the model (Tiny-Whisper, see /2/)

-3. feed a audio file (.wav) in "model.transcribe() as well as giving the target language and other inputs
+3. feed an audio file (.wav) in "model.transcribe() as well as giving the target language and other inputs

 4. print the transcript and processing-time in terminal-output